Sjors/nado-book/docs/index.md

 For other countries try [Amazon.com](https://www.amazon.com/dp/9090360425) or [Book Depository](https://www.bookdepository.com/Bitcoin-Sjors-Provoost/9789090360423); they ship to many places.
 If you can't find the title, try searching the ISBN: `9789090360423`

-The book _may_ also be available through the [Espresso Book Machine](https://net.ondemandbooks.com/odb/lsi/9789090360423) at various locations.
-The one in La Canada, CA is gone though.

 [Let me know](mailto:sjors@sprovoost.nl) if you find better options than the ones suggested above.

+## Physical shops

+I'm not aware of any physical book store that has the book on a shelf, but in many countries they can order it for you.
+ISBN: `9789090360423`

+The book _may_ be available through the [Espresso Book Machine](https://net.ondemandbooks.com/odb/lsi/9789090360423) at various locations.
+They'll print a fresh copy while you wait.
+The one in La Canada, CA is [gone](https://twitter.com/jurvistan/status/1523008386215800832) though.

 # Preview